 Creative digital photography theory and practice using digital cameras and image processing technology.
 Includes journalistic, aesthetic, artistic, ethical, and legal considerations for photographers.

-JTC 211 (Computer-Mediated Visual Communication) or with consent of the instructor.
+JTC 211 (Computer-Mediated Visual Communication)

 1. Access to either a digital single lens reflex (DSLR) or a digital mirrorless camera with a zoom lens or interchangeable lenses for close-up, normal, and telephoto photography;

 3. A sturdy tripod;

 4. Access to photography editing software (Adobe Photoshop or Adobe Lightroom Classic recommended).

 Textbooks and Materials

 Please check the CSU Bookstore for textbook information.
 Textbook listings are available at the CSU Bookstore about 3 weeks prior to the start of the term.